 \subsection{Bond-decorated systems}

-In this construction, each bond of the parent lattice is replaced by a \emph{cluster-link}, i.e.\ a composite unit acting as an extended bond.
+In this construction, each bond of the parent lattice is replaced by a \emph{cluster-bond}, i.e.\ a composite unit acting as an extended bond.
 Such clusters must possess double axial symmetry and terminate at two vertices that connect naturally to their neighbors.
 The simplest example is the diamond block, built either as a single unit or as two joined triangles\cite{Morita_2016_Heisenberg_Diamond_Spin_Lattices, Caci_2023_decorated_square}.
 More elaborate structures are possible, such as a square inserted between two triangles, yielding a “Christmas cracker”.
-Several examples of 2D cluster-links are shown in Fig.~\ref{fig: cluster-links}.
+Several examples of 2D cluster-bonds are shown in Fig.~\ref{fig: cluster-links}.

-These cluster-links can be substituted for the bonds of a \emph{parent lattice} to create decorated variants of this lattice, as in decorated versions of the square~\cite{Morita_2016_Heisenberg_Diamond_Spin_Lattices, Caci_2023_decorated_square}, honeycomb~\cite{Morita_2016_Heisenberg_Diamond_Spin_Lattices}, triangular, or kagome lattices (Table~\ref{tab: 2d decorated lattices}).
-Additional clusters may also be inserted consistently with the lattice geometry, as in the decorated honeycomb lattice with hexagons.
-The same idea extends to 3D: joining two triangular pyramids or two square pyramids produces cluster-links such as those shown in Fig.~\ref{fig: 3D cluster-links}, which can be used to assemble fully three-dimensional networks.
+These cluster-bonds can be substituted for the bonds of a \emph{parent lattice} to create decorated variants of this lattice, as in decorated versions of the square~\cite{Morita_2016_Heisenberg_Diamond_Spin_Lattices, Caci_2023_decorated_square}, honeycomb~\cite{Morita_2016_Heisenberg_Diamond_Spin_Lattices}, triangular, or kagome lattices (Tables~\ref{tab: 2d monobond decorated lattices} and \ref{tab: 2d decorated lattices}).
+Additional clusters may also be inserted consistently with the lattice geometry, as presented in Table. \ref{tab: 2d decorated lattices with inter-clusters}.
+The same idea extends to 3D: joining two triangular pyramids or two square pyramids produces cluster-bonds such as those shown in Fig.~\ref{fig: 3D cluster-links}, which can be used to assemble fully three-dimensional networks.

-Mono-block cluster-links usually reduce the number of distinct cluster types, thereby increasing the number of flat bands—often making them the most promising candidates for classical spin liquids from a theoretical perspective.
-The drawback, however, is that all sites within such links are interconnected, leading to a more intricate real-space lattice that is harder to realize experimentally.
+Mono-block cluster-bonds usually reduce the number of distinct cluster types, thereby increasing the number of flat bands—often making them the most promising candidates for classical spin liquids from a theoretical perspective.
+The drawback, however, is that all sites within such bonds are interconnected, leading to a more intricate real-space lattice that is harder to realize experimentally.